sefinek24/Genshin-Impact-ReShade/README.md

 - [🧶 Sources](#sources)

 ## <div id="important">⚠️ » Important</div>
-Please do not share any screenshots of the game that display your UID or visible shaders or ReShade overlay.
-If you want to record a video of the game for purposes such as uploading to YouTube or other platforms, please be sure to hide or censor your UID and username.
+Please note that sharing any game screenshots that display your UID, visible shaders or ReShade overlay can lead to a ban in the game.
+If you intend to record a video of the game for purposes such as uploading to YouTube or other platforms, make sure to hide or censor your UID and username to avoid a ban.

-It is also recommended to make sure that you have the latest drivers installed for your graphics card and chipset.
-This can help to ensure that your gameplay runs smoothly and that any graphics-related issues are minimized.
-Keeping your drivers up to date can also help to prevent any potential conflicts or performance issues.
+Additionally, we strongly recommend updating your graphics card and chipset drivers to ensure smooth gameplay and minimize any graphics-related issues or potential crashes.
+Please also familiarize yourself with the system requirements.

+If you need further assistance, feel free to join our [Discord server](https://discord.gg/SVcbaRc7gH).
+Also, if you wish to contribute to the project, please create a new [Pull Request](https://github.com/sefinek24/Genshin-Impact-ReShade/pulls).
+You can also check out the latest [screenshots](https://sefinek.net/genshin-impact-reshade/gallery?page=1) on our website and watch our [videos](https://sefinek.net/genshin-impact-reshade/videos) on YouTube for more information.
+Our main server of [sefinek.net](https://sefinek.net) is located in Poland, and [Cloudflare](https://www.cloudflare.com) servers are located in Warsaw and Frankfurt.

+> By using this software, you agree to the terms of the [license agreement](LICENSE).
+> In addition, we are not responsible for any potential bans in the game.
+Although the chances of this happening are negligible.

 ## <div id="includes">📂 » Includes</div>
 | 🔍 Name                   | 📃 Description                                                                                                                      | 🌍 URL address                                                  | 📑 License                                                                                 |